totalspectrum/flexprop/samples/README.txt

 simpletools: Some samples using the Parallax simpletools library (Thanks to Roy Eltham for the port)

-upython: MicroPython interpreter for P2
-  This is a binary-only package, which may be run using the `Special` menu or the `Run Binary` button.
-See the README for some information on micropython features.

 vga: Simple VGA text
   This is a demo of ANSI compatible VGA text output.